Kidney transplant follow-up at Kent and Canterbury Hospital

 How long will my appointment take?

-Your first appointment may take up to one hour.
-After this appointment they generally take 15 to 30 minutes, depending on your individual needs.
+Your first appointment may take up to 1 hour.
+All other appointments usually take 15 to 30 minutes, depending on your individual needs.

 How often do I need to come to the Transplant Clinic?

-Immediately after your transplant you will need to come to the Transplant Clinic three times a week for one or two weeks.
+Immediately after your transplant, you need to come to the Transplant Clinic 3 times a week for 1 to 2 weeks.

-After this you will need to come twice a week for a further five weeks.
+After this you will need to come twice a week for 5 weeks.

 What will happen about my medication?

-When you leave Guy’s Hospital you will be given enough medication to last for at least two weeks.
-It is very important that you do not run out of medication and that you let the transplant team know when you are running low (you have two weeks supply left).
+When you are discharged from Guy’s Hospital, they will give you enough medication to last at home for at least 2 weeks.
+It is very important that you do not run out of medication.
+Let the transplant team know when you are running low (you have 2 weeks supply left).

-You will need to contact your GP surgery as soon as possible after having your transplant, as your GP will need to prescribe everything (including Prednisolone), other than your anti-rejection medication.
+Contact your GP surgery as soon as possible after having your transplant.
+Your GP will prescribe all your medication (including Prednisolone), except your anti-rejection medication.

 The renal pharmacist will see you on one of your first clinic visits.
 They can answer any concerns or issues you have about your new medications.

-It is important to bring all your medication with you to your first clinic appointment at Kent and Canterbury Hospital.
+Please bring the following to your first clinic appointment at Kent and Canterbury Hospital.

 How will I know if I need to change any of my anti-rejection drugs?